Reverse Mortgage Common Misconceptions

 8. My Reverse Mortgage might affect my State benefits or my U.S. Government benefits such as Social Security or Medicare.

 FALSE: Generally a Reverse Mortgage will not affect regular Social Security payments or Medicare benefits.
 Remember, the proceeds from a Reverse Mortgage are a loan, so they are not treated as income.

-If you are in a special program for Connecticut residents, such as a prescription or fuel assistance program, or if you have a unique situation with federal or state income programs, we do recommend that you speak with your financial advisor and the appropriate governmental agencies because different programs might have different parameters.
+If you are in a special program, such as a prescription or fuel assistance program, or if you have a unique situation with federal or state income programs, we do recommend that you speak with your financial advisor and the appropriate governmental agencies because different programs might have different parameters.

 9. I have to use the money for certain, specific purposes.

 FALSE: There are no restrictions.
 Many seniors have used Reverse Mortgages to travel, pay off medical debts, help their kids, pay off mortgages, or just live more comfortably.

 10. I have to pay taxes on the money that I get from my Reverse Mortgage.

 FALSE: All of the money you get from a Reverse Mortgage is tax-free because it is already your money.
 As always we have to recommend that you consult with a financial advisor.